Packing for a ski trip skier with arms up looking at the mountains

 8. Ski Socks

 What to bring skiing must include the right socks!
-Uncomfortable feet mean less time on the slopes and more time in the lodge.
+Uncomfortable and cold feet mean less time on the slopes and more time in the lodge.

 Made from soft merino wool, these women’s ski socks will cushion your feet inside of your ski boots and keep your toes toasty and dry by wicking away sweat.
 Your ski holiday packing list doesn’t have to include foot warmers with the right socks.
 Bring 2-4 pairs depending on how many days you’ll be skiing.